levsero/test_embed/src/apps/messenger/GUIDELINES.md

 A feature is a group of components, hooks, stores, utility functions and anything else that relates to the specific folder.

+The index file should be the entry point into your feature, for example if your feature is UI related, this should be a React component.

-The index file should be the component that will be rendered by other components.
-If your feature has nested components, they should be nested under a `components` folder, hooks under a `hooks` folder and so on.
+Any internal components and hooks for the feature should be nested under a components folder, hooks under a hooks folder and so on.

+### Selectors and actions

+Use [useSelector](https://react-redux.js.org/next/api/hooks#useselector) and [useDispatch](https://react-redux.js.org/next/api/hooks#usedispatch) hooks in components to handle state.

+### Testing components

+When testing components with selectors, setup the state with actions rather then stubbing the selectors.
+If the setup is too complicated you can stub the needed selectors instead.